Guidelines for Tenure-Track Searches

 Recruitment expenses, including faculty and staff time, need to be managed carefully.
-Entertainment at dinners off campus will be reimbursed for one or two dinners for up to a total of $200 per dinner for each candidate, upon presentation of receipts.
+Entertainment at dinners off-campus will be reimbursed up to $200 per candidate, upon presentation of receipts.
 Meals taken in Commons or catered by Bates dining may be charged to the Dean of the Faculty’s recruitment budget, using the search’s R number.
-Charges over $200 per dinner or more than two dinners will be billed to the department/program’s budget.
+Charges over $200 per candidate or more than two dinners will be billed to the department/program’s budget.

 Deliberations and Communication

-The search committee requests and considers feedback from all parties, including the entire search committee, the Dean of the Faculty, Director of EDR, relevant Division Chair(s), students, and appropriate staff, then makes a recommendation to the Dean.
+The search committee requests and considers feedback from all parties, including the entire search committee, the Dean of the Faculty, VP for Equity and Inclusion, relevant Division Chair(s), students, and appropriate staff, then makes a recommendation to the Dean.
 Neither the search committee nor faculty colleagues are to communicate recommendations to candidates.
 The Dean communicates any reservations to the chair of the search committee.
 Once the Dean agrees to a candidate, the Dean communicates agreement to the chair of the search committee.

 Offers and Negotiations